About the Ellis Marsalis Center After-School and Summer Programs

 Students participate in recitals at the end of each semester.

 Students who demonstrate a high level of proficiency on an instrument may be eligible to receive private instruction - at no cost to the student.

 In addition, the Center is equipped with four practice rooms that allows students to sign up for times to practice in private, soundproof booths.

 The Center proudly serves the 9th Ward and New Orleans East communities.
 As such, new students must live in one of the following zip codes: 70117, 70126, 70127, 70128, 70129, 70032 and 70122.

 Students must be at least 7 years old and no older than 18 years old.

 No prior musical experience is required.

 Priority is given to students living in Musicians' Village and the surrounding Upper 9th Ward neighborhood.

-Enrollment is on a first-come, first-serve basis, and is based on full payment of registration fees.
+Enrollment is on a first-come, first-serve basis.

 The registration fee is non-refundable.